phoenicvr/ban-list/README.md

 > Any Issue can be responded to and taken down by the discretion of our Contributors.

 ## How can I check why someone was added?
-> [!NOTE]
-> If you mod VR games and you were added to this list, watch [this](https://www.youtube.com/watch?v=Qer3lwd5hyA) video to basically understand why.

 Go to the individual-list.txt file and you can read all reasons why.
 Proof is not added.

 ## WARNING